 2

-The cellular structure (40 million air-filled cells per cubic centimetre) creates natural thermal and acoustic insulation
+Its cellular structure (40 million air-filled cells per cubic centimetre) creates thermal and acoustic insulation

 3

-Each cork floor is unique — the natural patterns of the bark create surfaces that are never repeated
+Each cork floor is unique, because the bark’s growth patterns create surfaces that are never repeated

 Cork comes from the bark of the cork oak (Quercus suber), a tree native to the western Mediterranean.
-Unlike most bark harvesting, removing cork doesn’t harm the tree — the bark regenerates completely, and the same oak can be harvested every nine years for two centuries or more.
-Portugal’s cork oak forests, which produce over half the world’s supply, are protected ecosystems where harvesting actually supports forest preservation.
+Unlike most bark harvesting, removing cork doesn’t harm the tree.
+The bark regenerates completely, and the same oak can be harvested every nine years for two centuries or more.
+Portugal’s cork oak forests, which produce over half the world’s supply, are protected ecosystems where harvesting supports forest preservation.

 What makes cork remarkable is its cellular structure.
 A cubic centimetre contains approximately 40 million tiny air-filled cells, each sealed and waterproof.
-This honeycomb of trapped air gives cork its extraordinary properties: it’s light yet strong, compressible yet resilient, warm to touch yet naturally cooling, sound-absorbing yet water-resistant.
+This honeycomb of trapped air gives cork its extraordinary properties.
+Light yet strong.
+Compressible yet resilient.
+Warm to touch yet cooling in summer.
+Sound-absorbing yet water-resistant.

-The material has been used for millennia — cork stoppers sealed ancient Egyptian amphorae.
-But its applications in building have expanded dramatically.
-Cork flooring, wall tiles, underlayment, and insulation boards bring the bark’s benefits indoors, creating surfaces that feel unlike anything synthetic.
+Cork has been used for millennia.
+Cork stoppers sealed ancient Egyptian amphorae.
+But its applications in building have expanded dramatically since then, with flooring, wall tiles, underlayment and insulation boards bringing the bark’s benefits indoors.
+These surfaces feel unlike anything synthetic.

 Why It Belongs in a Healthy Home

 Cork brings no chemical concerns.
-It’s simply bark — processed with heat and natural binders (typically the cork’s own suberin resin) rather than synthetic adhesives.
+It is bark, processed with heat and natural binders (the cork’s own suberin resin) rather than synthetic adhesives.
 Quality cork flooring releases no VOCs, contains no formaldehyde, and off-gasses nothing into your indoor air.

-The material is naturally hypoallergenic.
-Cork doesn’t harbour dust mites, and its waxy substance (suberin) resists mould and mildew.
-For allergy sufferers, cork flooring offers a genuine alternative to carpets — providing warmth and cushioning without the biological burden.
+Cork is hypoallergenic.
+It doesn’t harbour dust mites, and its waxy substance (suberin) resists mould and mildew.
+For allergy sufferers, cork flooring offers a genuine alternative to carpets, providing warmth and cushioning without the biological burden.

-There’s also the antimicrobial angle.
-Cork’s composition naturally resists bacterial growth, making it surprisingly hygienic for a natural material.
+Cork’s composition also resists bacterial growth, making it surprisingly hygienic for a material that comes from bark.
 This property, combined with easy cleaning, suits households concerned about healthy surfaces.

-Perhaps most noticeably, cork is comfortable.
+And cork is comfortable.
+Noticeably so.
 Standing on cork flooring is easier on joints than standing on hard surfaces.
-The cushioning effect reduces fatigue, and the thermal properties mean the floor never feels cold — even barefoot in winter, cork greets your feet warmly.
+The cushioning reduces fatigue, and the thermal properties mean the floor never feels cold.
+Even barefoot in winter, cork greets your feet warmly.

 The Individual Character

 No two pieces of cork look the same.
-The bark’s natural growth patterns — influenced by weather, soil, the tree’s individual history — create unique visual signatures.
+The bark’s growth patterns (influenced by weather, soil, the tree’s own history) create unique visual signatures.
 Some cork shows dramatic figuring; other pieces are more subtle.
 Colours range from pale honey to deep chocolate, depending on processing and the specific bark.

-This variation is particularly evident in cork tiles and planks.
+In cork tiles and planks, this variation becomes part of the design.
 Where synthetic flooring aims for identical repeats, cork floors celebrate difference.
 Step back and you see a cohesive surface; look closely and each tile tells its own story.

 Cork also ages gracefully.
-The surface may develop a gentle patina over years — a mellowing rather than deterioration.
-Scratches tend to blend in rather than stand out.
+The surface may develop a gentle patina over years, a mellowing rather than a deterioration.
+Scratches blend in.
 The material forgives in ways that harder surfaces don’t.

 Where It Works Best

 Bedrooms and cork are natural partners.
-The warmth underfoot, the sound absorption that quietens footsteps, the gentle cushioning — all suit the room where you start and end each day.
-Cork flooring in a bedroom transforms morning routines.
+Warmth underfoot, sound absorption that quietens footsteps, gentle cushioning.
+All suit the room where you start and end each day.

 Kitchens benefit from cork’s comfort during prolonged standing.
-The cushioning reduces fatigue when cooking; the water resistance handles splashes; the antimicrobial properties suit food preparation spaces.
+The cushioning reduces fatigue when cooking; the water resistance handles splashes.
 Cork feels surprisingly practical in the busiest room.

 Home offices and studios gain from cork’s acoustic properties.
-The natural sound absorption reduces echo and ambient noise, creating better conditions for concentration or recording.
+Sound absorption reduces echo and ambient noise, creating better conditions for concentration or recording.
 Cork wall panels can enhance this effect further.

-Children’s rooms suit cork particularly well.
+Children’s rooms suit cork well.
 The cushioned surface softens falls.
 The warmth invites floor play.
-The natural, chemical-free composition gives peace of mind.
+A chemical-free composition gives peace of mind.
 And the resilient material forgives the impacts of childhood.

 Walls and ceilings can incorporate cork tiles for acoustic control and visual warmth.
 In open-plan spaces or rooms with hard surfaces, cork panels soften the sound environment noticeably.